Monday, March 24, 2025

 On the other hand, current is the same everywhere in the circuit.
 To measure it, we use ammeters, which are placed in series, and since they measure current, we can place them anywhere in the circuit.

-Resistance is how much the component resists electricity, and the total resistance is how much all components resist, so to calculate the resistance in ohms, we need to know how much power our components resist.
+Resistance is how much the component resists electricity, and the total resistance is a sum of how much all components resist, so to calculate the resistance in ohms, we need to know how much power our components resist.

-So, let's take a 6 ohm circuit and connect two filament lamps.
-One lamp requires 4 ohms, and the other requires 2 ohms.
+So, let's take a circuit and connect two filament lamps, one lamp requires 4 ohms, and the other requires 2 ohms.

 Sunday, February 23, 2025